-God may be one, but there are a whole lot of different forms of God that are worshiped in India.
+God may be one, but there are a whole lot of different forms of God that are worshipped in India.
 Almost every culture in India has its own forms of God which they worship with fervent delight.
 There are almost as many festivals in India as there are number of Gods.
 And each festival is more colorful than the other.
+This makes visiting a festival one of the best things to do in India.
 While every festival in India is worth participating in, there are some you just cannot miss.
-Here are 10 of the most colorful and most lively festivals of India that you would just love being a part of:
+Here are 10 of the most lively and colorful festivals of India that you would just love being a part of.

 2. Diwali – a festival of lights.
 When talking of the best festivals of India, you just cannot leave Diwali out.
 Diwali is to India what Christmas is to the Western world.
 The festival takes place somewhere in the months of October and November, 20 days after Dussehra.
 You can see houses decked up in colorful lights, people exchanging gifts, and every family having their own firecracker show as well.
 In fact, the firecracker show is a matter of pride among families.
 According to Hindu mythology, the festival marks the return of Lord Rama to Ayodhya after he defeated the evil Ravana.
 If you haven’t been part of a Diwali festival in India ever, you are really missing out on a lot.